A WARMER AND DRIER SEPTEMBER BRINGS SUMMER TO A CLOSE

 - September contributes 4.1 mm of precipitation to the season’s total of 70 mm

 A September that was warmer than the 30-year climate norm brought summer 2018 to a close.
-Air temperatures for the season varied between a lowest minimum of 18.1˚C recorded in September and a highest maximum of 35.7˚C recorded in July.
+2018’s summer weather in Malta saw air temperatures varying between a lowest minimum of 18.1˚C recorded in September and a highest maximum of 35.7˚C recorded in July.

 Summer days were brightened by a good amount of sunshine, with each month enjoying the sun for an average of 305.5 hours.
 While July was the brightest summer month, treating islanders to 363.6 hours of sunshine, with 223.5 sunshine hours recorded, September was the dullest.
 Last month was also duller than the climate norm, falling 30.6 sunshine hours short of the quota for this time of year.
 A heavier-than-usual mean cloud cover of 3.3 oktas can partly explain this shortage.